-The cost of this course is $80 per couple, and all Saturday courses run from 9 a.m. until 3 p.m.
-Scholarships are available to couples, and can be requested by contacting Adam Storey, 515-237-5056.
+The cost of this course is $80 per couple, and unless otherwise indicated are Saturday courses which run from 9 a.m. until 3 p.m.
+Scholarships are available to couples, and can be requested by contacting Adam Storey at 515-237-5056.
 Please register for classes on the diocesan calendar.

 In order to make marriage preparation as valuable as possible, the diocese makes an effort to address each couple's particular circumstances.
 With this in mind, additional training and resources are available for sponsor couples who work with couples where one or both:

 - Pregnant or bringing a child(ren) into the marriage

 - Entering a second or subsequent marriage(includes widow or widower)

 - Seeking validation in the Catholic Church when there has been a previous marriage